 Where to Stay in Death Valley

 Want to extend your stay?
 Or arrive at night so you have a true full day in the park?
-There are a few accommodation options for your stay in Death Valley.
+There are a surprising amount of places to stay in Death Valley.

 I suggest trying to base yourself in Furnace Creek as this is centrally located to the park’s main attractions.
 The Sand Dunes and Badwater Basin are a 30-minute drive in opposite directions from Furnace Creek.